 Your new AVP Autoprop is fitted with greasing channels in each blade; therefore blade removal is not necessary in order to re-grease your Autoprop.
-The Autoprop needs to be re-greased once every two years.
+The Autoprop needs to be re-greased once every year.
 Alternatively grease whenever you haul the boat for anti fouling.

 The Autoprop needs good protection from electrolytic and chemical corrosion.
 Ensure that you replace the anode each year.
-For extra protection it is advisable to fit a shaft anode or shaft brushes, as the Autoprop anode will only protect the Autoprop.
+For extra protection it is advisable to fit a shaft anode or shaft brushes connected to a hull anode, as the Autoprop anode will only protect the Autoprop.